cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/mdps/2_optimality.md

 By its definition, a greedy policy is inherently **memoryless (or stationary)**.
 The action-selection mechanism depends only on the current state $s$ and the time-independent value function $v$; it does not rely on the time step or past history.

-The existence of a measurable deterministic policy $\mu: S \to A$ that satisfies this condition is guaranteed by **measurable selection theorems**, as discussed previously.
+The existence of a measurable deterministic policy $\mu: S \to A$ that satisfies this condition is guaranteed by the **measurable selection theorems** discussed in **Section 1.1.1**, which rely on the Standard Borel structure of the state and action spaces.
 For the finite case, since we are maximizing over a finite set of actions, a maximizing action always exists.

 A key property for finite MDPs is that greediness can be characterized by an equality of operators.